 US National Seismic Hazards Map [PDF File] – Use this file (and map) to quickly identify your risk for an earthquake.
 Even if you think you’re not at risk, think again; earthquakes are possible in most of the United States, which means you’re probably at risk too.

-US Hurricane Hazards [PDF file] – Use this file (and map) to quickly identify your risk for a hurricane.
-Even if you don’t live in the gulf coast, east coat residents are at risk too.
+US Hurricane Hazards – Use this map to quickly identify your risk for a hurricane.

 US Volcano Alerts – Links directly to the volcano hazards sub-section of the USGS Natural Hazards site listed above.
 Lists the current status of major volcanoes we would need to worry about.